silverstripe/silverstripe-omnipay/README.md

 ## Configuration

 You can configure gateway settings in your `mysite/_config/payment.yml` file.
 Here you can select a list of allowed gateways, and separately set the gateway-specific settings.

+You can also choose to enable file logging by setting `file_logging` to 1.

 ```yaml
 ---